Restoring Your Home's Beauty

 • Consult Solidstucco: If you suspect substrate damage or are unsure about the condition of your stucco system, consult with us or qualified stucco inspectors.
 We can assess the situation and recommend appropriate repairs or improvements.

-• How can I repair a roof and prevent future water damage?
+• How can I repair a balcony and prevent future water damage?

 Repairing and waterproofing a balcony: